 Even if you limit your exposure to your pets, you’ll still need to make sure you wash all clothing worn by any members of your household who touch them.
 Ideally, you can have someone else wash the clothing so that you don’t come into contact with the pet dander.

-If you would like to learn more about the various ways you can reduce allergy and asthma symptoms in the home, contact a member of our Del-Air Heating & Air Conditioning team.
-Visit our website or give us a call at (844) 574-4578.
+If you would like to learn more about the various ways you can reduce allergy and asthma symptoms in the home, contact a member of our Del-Air Heating, Air Conditioning and Plumbing team.
+Visit our website or give us a call at (888) 831-2665.

 Image provided by Shutterstock